 When Everton and Liverpool faced each other in an FA Cup fifth-round replay at Goodison Park on February 20th, 1991, it produced one of the most memorable Merseyside derbies in decades – a game which is still considered one of the greatest derbies ever.

 The two had played their first tie just three days earlier at Anfield as the Red and Blue of Merseyside canceled each other out in a largely forgettable 0-0 draw, but this was to be just the appetizer for the main course which was to follow.

 Liverpool, under the guidance of manager Kenny Dalglish, were three points clear at the top of Division One and looked on course to retain the title which they had won comfortably the previous season.

-Everton, however, were struggling under Kendall, after a turgid start to the season had seen them go seven games without a win.
-They still boasted some top talent in their ranks, however, in the form of Neville Southall, Graeme Sharp and record signing Tony Cottee.
+Everton, however, were struggling under Howard Kendall, after a turgid start to the season had seen them go seven games without a win, though still boasted some top talent in their ranks in the form of Neville Southall, Graeme Sharp and record signing Tony Cottee.